-Development standards that apply to residential uses are shown in Table III-3 and are discussed below.
+Development standards that apply to residential uses in residential zones and non-residential zones are shown in Table III-3 and Table III-4, respectively and are discussed below.

 Density.
 Residential density refers to the number of dwelling units per acre of land (du/ac).
 The zoning ordinance includes density standards consistent with the General Plan.
 The highest densities (20 du/ac) are allowed in the PRD, CPD, CB, M-RP, M and R Overlay zones.
 This density is considered suitable for lower-income housing pursuant to the "default density" provisions of Government Code Section 65583.2(c)(3)(B).The Casas de las Flores project of 43 lower-income units, completed during the prior planning period, was constructed at a density of 16 du/ac.